moore3071/the_sandbox/essay.markdown

-# I am very smart and u shold hire me
+# I am passionate and you should kindly consider hiring me

+To whom it may concern,

-Sup dawg!
-This is my cover letter because im a HIP CODE NINJA and I want YOURE COMPANY to realize how awesome I am.
-PACHOW!!!
+This is my cover letter because I am very interested in a position at your company.

-I'm basically a programming god.
+I am a passionate problem solver.
 In 7th grade, I took an SAT test without preparing for it at all, it was spur-of-the-moment, I knew about it about an hour ahead of time and didn't do any research or anything.
 I scored higher on it than the average person using it to apply for college in my area.